 - Networking, hardware and software issues.

-- Computer and laptop repairs, upgrades, installations, data/file recovery.
+- Repairs, upgrades, installations, data/file recovery.

 - You can visit me at my office or I can call out to your location.

 I'm often asked if I sell laptops and computers.
 I sell one, and only one, computer: The Intel NUC ultra compact computer, because they're tiny, state of the art, and fast!
 Click here to see more about the Intel NUC ultra compact computer.